 A case is always a good idea.
 Line lasers are usually pretty robust, but it's nice to have extra protection.

-If you just want to line up a few pictures, or make sure a shelf is level, a simple, single line laser will do the job for under $20.
-Set up is manual, using a built-in bubble like in a traditional level, then a beam is fired from one or both sides.
+If you just want to line up a few pictures, or make sure a shelf is level, a simple, single-line laser will do the job for under $20.
+Set up is manual, using a built-in, bubble line in a traditional level, then a beam is fired from one or both sides.
 Simple and effective, every toolbox should have one.

 A line laser is an indispensable tool that projects a precise guide onto your work surface.
 Where practical, it's still a good idea to physically mark the surface in case the laser gets knocked.
 They're easy to align the first time, but can be difficult to re-align to the same position.
 The longer the distance involved, the more exaggerated the difference becomes.